rsupak/tc-challenges/Sorting/sorting_algos/README.md

 ### Description

-Bubble sort and Bucket sor Algorithms are used to sort comparable items in an array.
+Bubble sort and Bucket sort Algorithms are used to sort comparable items in an array.
 Bubble sort, "bubbles" the smaller values "up" or to the left of an array and larger values are "sink" or move to the right in the array by comparing the two adjacent values and swapping